informatics-isi-edu/webauthn/doc/rest_api.md

-## error used in a typical end-user session
+## REST calls used in a typical end-user session
 ### /preauth
 #### GET /preauth
 **Arguments:**